We supported SHL to run a compliant collective consultation process, following the need to...

 We’re only skimming the surface of influential women who changed the legal profession - it’s strange to think that just over 100 years ago there were essentially no women in professional careers.
 All the influential women mentioned above have paved the way to make it possible for females to practice law today.

-In fact the latest SRA figures show that in 2020, 48% of all lawyers working in law firms are female and 58% of in-house solicitors are female.
+In fact the latest SRA figures show that in 2021, 52% of all lawyers working in law firms are female which is an increase of 4% from 2020 and 58% of in-house solicitors are female.

-There are also barriers for BAME lawyers - not just females - only 21% of all lawyers are BAME.
-Even in the current climate there are still plenty of ‘firsts’ for women in the profession, with Raffia Arshad becoming the first Hijab-wearing judge in Britain and Stephanie Boyce to become the first non-white president of The Law Society in 2021.
+There are also barriers for BAME lawyers - not just females - only 17% of all lawyers are BAME.
+Even in the current climate there are still plenty of ‘firsts’ for women in the profession, with Raffia Arshad becoming the first Hijab-wearing judge in Britain and in 2021 Stephanie Boyce became the first non-white president of The Law Society.

 We're thankful for our very own influential women at Outset who make up a big part of our team and contribute significantly to all aspects of our business.